ibanzajoe/bach.js/README.md

 Some other motivations behind this framework was to speed up Nest.js dev time using Vite.
 I found the time it takes to hot-reload after each code change painful as the code base grew.
 Thankfully Vite was able to resolve these issues and putting this available for everyone to use.

-After several iterations of starting projects from scratch, I decided to put all the things I've learned and put it neatly into a single codebase.
-This is not a library, it is a collection of all the existing open-source tools that exist today.
-I hope you find this useful.

 “Ceaseless work...that is my secret.” - J.S.
 Bach

 <img src="https://d3fr1q02b1tb0i.cloudfront.net/wp-content/uploads/2017/11/06075602/Bach-bye-bye.jpg" width="300" />